sefko/lenovo-backlight-improved/README.md

 * Backlight level 1 (Timeout)
 * Backlight level 2 (Timeout)

-The states are cycled through using the default backlight controls and are in that order.
+The states are cycled through using the default backlight controls and are in that order or can be directly selected from the system tray application..

 # Compatibility